Battle of Tinian: Mopping up

 Marines bathe a Tinian girl after she and her family had been removed from a hillside dugout.

 On 6 August, Brigadier General Merritt A. Edson, the deputy commander of the 2nd Marine Division, assumed tactical responsibility as commander of Ground Forces Tinian.
 The 8th Marines assumed responsibility for the whole 2nd Marine Division's sector two days later, allowing the rest of the division to return to Saipan for rest and reorganization.
 On 10 August it took over the 4th Marine Division's sector as well, so it could return to Hawaii.
 Major General James L. Underhill was appointed Island Commander on 1 August 1944.
 Nine days later, all forces on Tinian were transferred to his command.
 He was succeeded by Brigadier General Frederick V. H. Kimble on 28 November.

-The 8th Marines patroled the island, mopping up Japanese holdouts.
+The 8th Marines patrolled the island, mopping up Japanese holdouts.
 On 25 October, the 8th Marines joined the rest of the 2nd Marine Division on Saipan, leaving the 1st Battalion behind on Tinian.
 It continued mopping up patrols until 1 January 1945, when it too departed for Saipan.
 Between 1 August 1944 and 1 January 1945, the 8th Marines lost another 38 killed and 125 wounded; 542 Japanese soldiers were killed.
-Responsibility for the defence of Tinian was handed over to the marines of the 16th Antiaircraft Artillery Battalion.
+Responsibility for the defence of Tinian was handed over to the Marines of the 16th Antiaircraft Artillery Battalion.
 It departed for Okinawa in April 1945, but the 17th and 18th Antiaircraft Artillery Battalions remained to defend the airbases.

 The garrison on Aguiguan Island off the southwest cape of Tinian, commanded by Second Lieutenant Kinichi Yamada, held out until the end of the war, surrendering to Rear Admiral Marshall R. Greer on the United States Coast Guard Cutter USCG 83525 on 4 September 1945.
 The entire garrison of 67 troops, along with 172 Japanese and 128 Korean civilians, were interned on Tinian.
 The last holdout on Tinian, Murata Susumu, was captured in 1953 and repatriated to Japan.